haus-scholia/haus-scholia.github.io/organization/index.markdown

 - Responsible for party leadership.

 ###Scholar
-- 32/64 positions.
+- 64 positions.
 - Attainable by invitation or appointment.
 - Responsible for participation & representation.

 ###Initiate
-- Pulls from Scholar position pool.
+- 8, pulled from Scholar position pool.
 - Attainable by invitation.
 - A one-month trial Scholarship.